-Our goal as a Life Care Planning law firm is to promote good health, safety and well-being of the elder/client.
+Our goal as a Elder Care Navigation law firm is to promote good health, safety and well-being of the elder/client.
 When appropriate and reasonable, we will engage in Medicaid planning.
 Medicaid is the government program to assist the needy with the extraordinary cost of medical care which includes nursing home and assisted living benefits.

 All but the most simple cases will need an attorney's help to properly plan and protect the elder's assets in the face of nursing home and assisted living costs.
 We will help guide you through the public benefits maze, helping prioritize and protect assets in the correct way.
 With our team, you will have the right help understanding all of your options and the best way to proceed for your individual situation.